 - 1. The calculation method of air emissions and the related emission factors were based on, including but not limited to "How to Prepare an ESG Report Appendix 2: Reporting Guidance on Environmental KPIs" issued by the Stock Exchange. - 2.
-The category for the breakdown of data performance is restated.
-This change is also used in other performance summary tables for environmental data. - 3.
-GHG emissions data is presented in terms of carbon dioxide equivalent and is based on, but not limited to, "The Greenhouse Gas Protocol: A Corporate Accounting and Reporting Standards" issued by the World Resources Institute and the World Business Council for Sustainable Development, "How to prepare an ESG report Appendix 2: Reporting Guidance on Environmental KPIs" issued by the Stock Exchange, the "Global Warming Potential Values" from the IPCC Fifth Assessment Report, 2014 (AR5), the "Sustainability Report 2021" published by the CLP Holdings Limited, the "Sustainability Report 2021" by HK Electric Investment Limited, "2019 China Regional Power Grid Baseline Emission Factors For Emission Reduction Project" published by the Ministry of Ecology and Environment of the China (Using a CM method with 50/50 average of OM & BM), "Annual Report 2020/21" issued by the Water Supplier Department, and "Sustainability Report 2020-21" issued by the Drainage Services Department. - 4.
-For FY2022, the Group recorded a revenue of approximately HK\$624 million (FY2021: approximately HK\$922 million) for Construction Business, and HK\$3,019 million (FY2021: approximately HK\$4,138 million) for Trading Business, representing a total revenue of HK\$3,643 million (FY2021: approximately HK\$5,060 million).
-These figures are also used for calculating other intensity data. - 5.
-Figure excludes approximately 0.30 tonnes of paper that were recycled. - 6.
+GHG emissions data is presented in terms of carbon dioxide equivalent and is based on, but not limited to, "The Greenhouse Gas Protocol: A Corporate Accounting and Reporting Standards" issued by the World Resources Institute and the World Business Council for Sustainable Development, "How to prepare an ESG report Appendix 2: Reporting Guidance on Environmental KPIs" issued by the Stock Exchange, the "Global Warming Potential Values" from the IPCC Fifth Assessment Report, 2014 (AR5), the "2022 Sustainability Report" published by the CLP Holdings Limited, the "Sustainability Report 2022" published by HK Electric Investments and HK Electric Investments Limited, "Notice on Carrying out Work in Reporting and Management of Greenhouse Gas Emissions of Enterprises in the Power Generation Industry from 2023 to 2025" issued by the Ministry of Ecological Environment of the PRC, "Annual Report 2020/21" issued by the Water Supplies Department, and "Sustainability Report 2021-22" issued by the Drainage Services Department. - 3.
+For FY2023, the Group recorded a revenue of approximately HK\$525 million (FY2022: approximately HK\$624 million) for Construction Business, and HK\$1,600 million (FY2022: approximately HK\$3,019 million) for Trading Business.
+Within the reporting scope, the Group recorded a total revenue of HK\$2,125 million (FY2022: approximately HK\$3,643 million).
+These figures are also used for calculating other intensity data. - 4.
 The calculation of unit conversion refers to the "Energy Statistics Manual" issued by the International Energy Agency.